-- Garages should not take up more than 50 percent of the building frontage for lots 12m wide or less, unless the dwelling is integrated housing. - Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metres and greater, a third garage is permitted if it is screened from the street.
+- Materials and colours should blend the garage doors into the main building. - For 2 storey dwellings, habitable rooms with windows or balconies should be built above garages where possible. - Garages are to be limited to a maximum capacity of two cars, with tandem garages permitted. - Garages are to be set back behind the front most element of the house and fully integrated into the front facade. - No car ports or structures are permitted forward of garages. - For residential allotments 1,500 square metresand greater, a third garage is permitted if it is screened from the street. - No private residential vehicle access permitted directly off Escarpment Drive. - No private residential vehicle access permitted directly off Calderwood Road opposite Town Centre core.